 North Carolina is a difficult state in which to file a negligence lawsuit.
 Aside from the harsh contributory negligence rule, there are a host of other provisions which tend to treat the victim as the bad guy.
 Among those rules is the sovereign immunity doctrine.
 This tenet of the common law was created centuries ago in England based upon the idea that “the king can do no wrong.”
 Sovereign immunity shields governmental entities from suits for negligence or other torts, even when they were blatantly at-fault.
 There are, however, certain exceptions that can provide an injured person the right to recover his or her damages from the government.

 The first exception exists when the city, county, or state has waived its governmental immunity through the purchase of liability insurance.
-That topic was discussed in our blog here.

 If the government has not purchased insurance, you should examine the nature of its activities.
 The entity is only entitled to immunity if the function leading to the injury was a “governmental” function rather than a “proprietary” function.
 The distinction between the two is a fine line.
 It was recently discussed by the North Carolina Supreme Court in Estate of Williams v.
 Pasquotank County Parks and Recreation Dept.